astuff/kvaser-deb/README.md

 - dkms
 - Kernel headers (linux-headers-generic on Ubuntu)

-''NOTE:'' The installer expects linuxcan to be at /usr/src/linuxcan.
+**NOTE:** The installer expects linuxcan to be at /usr/src/linuxcan.